kevinalencarr/find-a-band/README.md

 ### 8. User and Login features added
 Using Identity Framework, logging in to the page is now possible.

+### 9. User dashboard added
+Users have now access to a dashboard they can use to create *ads* and *bands*.
+Edit and delete options are now only accessible when logged in, and user can only see their own creations.

 # Tools used

 - Visual Studio 2022, as IDE